jaimetur/PhotoMigrator/help/4-immich-photos.md

 ## <span style="color:blue">Upload All (from Local Folder) into Immich Photos:</span>
-- From version 3.0.0 onwards, the script can be executed in 'Upload Folder into Immich Photos' Mode.
+- From version 3.0.0 onwards, the script can be executed in Mode 'Upload Folder into Immich Photos'.
-- If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will connect automatically to your Immich Photos database and will upload all the assets contained in <INPUT_FOLDER> that are supported by Immich Photos.
+- If you configure properly the file 'Config.ini' and execute this Mode, the script will connect automatically to your Immich Photos database and will upload all the assets contained in <INPUT_FOLDER> that are supported by Immich Photos.
 - The folder <INPUT_FOLDER> can be passed using the Flag: _'-iuAll,  --immich-upload-all <INPUT_FOLDER>'_

     ### Example of use: